jrwarwick/snis-web-consoles/README.md

 ## ToDo:

+### bugs
+on phone: going to fullscreen in landscape is fine, but going to fullscreen in portrait pushs the right side column off screen ships log is not sorted

 ### Direct CMDs implementation
 particularly  /CMD/QUIT to shutdown the http bridge process entirely /CMD/ANNOUNCE to place a popup modal div on all connected clients with arbitrary message.
 Sanitization considerations.